opensearch-project/documentation-website/_dashboards/im-dashboards/notifications.md

 # Notification settings

-You can configure default notification settings for index operations globally on the **Notification settings** page.
+You can configure global default notification settings for index operations on the **Notification settings** page.
 You can also configure additional notification settings for individual index operations.

 ## Configuring default notification settings